 What about New Year?

 I’m Scottish, so Hogmanay is the most important day of the year for me.
 The way we celebrate New Year’s Eve at Ugly Butterfly in St Ives is incredible.
-We’re doing a late-night party until the sun comes up and I’ll be there as a guest, so come and join us and have a drink with me to celebrate the bells.
+We do a late-night party until the sun comes up, so come and join us and have a drink to celebrate the bells.